turingschool/curriculum/source/projects/javascript/jquery/jstasker.markdown

 }
 ```

+Here's a link where you can download [accept.png](/images/accept.png).

 ### 2. Add a Task

 The most obvious place to start is with adding a task.
 Try typing in a task and clicking the add button.
 What happens?